AST 2 Rockies Course? Grab a Seat.

 • Module 1.3 - Avalanche Character Types

 • Curious about the difference between a Windslab and Stormslab?
-Or what constitutes the difference between a Persistent, and Deep Persistent Slab?
-We'll dig into the subtleties of avalanche character, how to manage and what to expect from each.
+Or what constitutes the difference between a Persistent and a Deep Persistent Slab?
+We'll dig into the subtleties of avalanche character; how to manage and what to expect from each.

 • Module 2 - Leadership & Travel in Avalanche Terrain

-• Managing risk and maintaining reasonable risk levels in more complex or periods of elevated snowpack hazard require a broader ownership of skills in choosing your groups, and applying appropriate group management or travel techniques - expect to cover these tactics in depth.
+• Managing risk and maintaining reasonable risk levels in more complex terrain or periods of elevated snowpack hazard require a broader ownership of skills in choosing your groups and applying appropriate group management or travel techniques - expect to cover these tactics in depth.

 • Module 3 - Avalanche (Companion) Rescue